2020-21 UNDERGRADUATE INTERNSHIPS

-Undergraduate internships at the Palmer Museum of Art are offered as volunteer opportunities, with the goal of providing educational experience in a professional museum setting.
+Undergraduate internships at the Palmer Museum of Art are offered with the goal of providing educational experience in a professional museum setting.
 Interns gain practical experience by working with museum professionals on projects and programs.
 At the same time, the museum benefits from research and contributions made by interns.

-Applicants for undergraduate internships at the Palmer should be in good standing at Pennsylvania State University, with a minimum GPA of 3.0.
+- Applicants for undergraduate internships at the Palmer should be in good standing at Pennsylvania State University, with a minimum GPA of 3.0.

 Information about internships for Spring 2021 semester will be posted soon.
 Please check back for more information.